jasondbaker/infrastructure-class/README.md

 TO DO
 -----

-* I don't know if the current lecture content will fill a 3-hour lecture period.
-It's likely that some of the lectures are too short and some are too long.
 * I need to improve the skill connection between assignments.
 I originally designed each lecture as a separate module.
 Assignments should leverage skills attained in previous learnings.
+* The hands-on portion of lectures isn't very interactive at this point.
+I need to improve that element of the course based on student feedback.

 License
 -------